Lora-net/lora_gateway/libloragw/doc/MANUAL.TXT

 }
 <stop the gateway>

-To debug your application, it might help to compile the loragw_hal function with the debug messages activated (set DEBUG_HAL=1 in library.cfg).
-It then send a lot of details, including detailed error messages to *stderr*.

 **/!\ Warning** The lgw_send function is non-blocking and returns while the Lora gateway is still sending the packet, or even before the packet has started to be transmitted if the packet is triggered on a future event.